Margin of Error: Technical Details

 What the ACS Publishes

 As with the main estimates, the ACS does not publish district-level margins of error directly.
 Computing them requires aggregating tract and block group estimates, and propagating their individual MOEs into a combined district-level MOE.
-Our methadology for doing so is explained below.
+Our methodology for doing so is explained below.

 MOE Propagation — Count Variables